 File Description /etc/sysconfig/amf This file stores the start and stop environment variables for AMF: AMF_START-Defines the startup behavior for the AMF module after a system reboot or when AMF is attempted to start using the init script.
 Valid values include: 1-Indicates that AMF is enabled to start up. (default) 0-Indicates that AMF is disabled to start up.
 AMF_STOP-Defines the shutdown behavior for the AMF module during a system shutdown or when AMF is attempted to stop using the init script.
-Valid values include: 1-Indicates that AMF is enabled to shut down. (default) 0-Indicates that AMF is enabled to shut down. (default) 0-Indicates that AMF is disabled to shut down. /etc/amftab After you install VCS, the file /etc/amftab contains a amfconfig(1) command that configures the AMF driver for use.
+Valid values include: 1-Indicates that AMF is enabled to shut down. (default) 0-Indicates that AMF is enabled to shut down. /etc/amftab After you install VCS, the file /etc/amftab contains a amfconfig(1) command that configures the AMF driver for use.
 The AMF init script uses this /etc/amftab file to configure the AMF driver.
 The /etc/amftab file contains the following line by default: /opt/VRTSamf/bin/amfconfig -c